 Progressive specialisation: G1N (has only upper‐secondary level entry requirements)

 Education level: Undergraduate level

-Admission requirements: Registered for MKGA02 Introduction to Media and Communication Studies 15 ECTS cr, and MKGA03 Text, Communication and Organisation 15 ECTS cr, or equivalent.
+Admission requirements: Registered for MKGA02 Introduction to Media and Communication Studies (15 ECTS credits), and MKGA03 Text, Communication and Organisation (15 ECTS credits), or equivalent

 Selection is usually based on your grade point average from upper secondary school or the number of credit points from previous university studies, or both.